-While the regulation will cause change for all of us, it also brings opportunity.
-We offer a wide range of products and services, top-tier investment options, plan compliance resources and consulting services to help you and your clients manage risk, meet retirement income objectives and, ultimately, build your value proposition for your clients.
+While the regulation causes change for all of us, it also brings opportunity.
+We make available a wide range of products and services, top-tier investment options, plan compliance resources and consulting services to help you and your clients manage risk, in meeting retirement income objectives and, ultimately, build your value proposition for your clients.
 Here’s what you can expect from us:

 Think of us as an extension of your team.
 We’re here to complement your business strategy.
 While we won’t provide fiduciary investment advice to retirement plan decision makers, we’ll: